Rockncoder/Rockncoder/README.md

 - 👋 Hi, I’m @Rockncoder
 - 👀 I’m interested in Web and Mobile.
-Loving Flutter, Kotlin and C++.
+Loving Dart, JavaScript, Kotlin, Swift, and C++.
 Learning Rust and SwiftUI.
 - 🌱 I’m currently working towards getting more certifications this year in AWS (6), and Android.
-- 💞️ I’m looking to collaborate on nothing right now, maybe after I get all my certs.
+- 💞️ I’m not looking to collaborate on anything right now, maybe after I get all my certs in 2023.
 - 📫 Find me on Twitter at @therockncoder.

 <!---